HeikoStudt/BeckyPlugin.Net/README.md

   * BeckyTypes consists of types used for BeckyAPI and the plugin exporters
   * BeckyPluginTemplate is a template to copy files from and for the time being to test the API manually.
-  * BeckyApi is the callable API of B2.EXE
+  * BeckyApi is the callable API of B2.EXE and, as long as neccessary, file API for the AddressBook.
+  * Utilities for classes usable in many plugins (like IniFile)
   * AutoAddressBook is my first 'real' plugin, still in raw shape :)